Kanegraffiti/parsl/docs/userguide/checkpoints.rst

 str, int, float, None, as well as more some complex types: functions, and dictionaries and lists containing hashable types.

-Attempting to cache apps invoked with other, non-hashable, data types will lead to an exception at invocation.
+Attempting to cache :ref:`Apps <app>` invoked with other, non-hashable, data types will lead to an exception at invocation.

 In that case, mechanisms to hash new types can be registered by a program by